Skip to navigation Skip to content

 Foreign income assessment

-For autonomous pensioners, any foreign income is regarded as ordinary income in accordance with section 44-24 of the Aged Care Act of 1997.
-It is included in the income assessments provided to Department of Health and Aged Care for both pre-2008 and post-2008 reform residents.
+For autonomous pensioners, any foreign income is regarded as ordinary income.
+This is in accordance with section 44-24 of the Aged Care Act of 1997.
+It is included in the income assessments provided to the Department of Health, Disability and Ageing for both pre-2008 and post-2008 reform residents.

 For agreement pensioners, any foreign income that is a direct deduction is not regarded as ordinary income.
 It is included as part of the total assessable income for aged care purposes in accordance with section 44-24 of the Aged Care Act of 1997.